KeithLeoSmithIdeam/dv-sql-templating/README.md

 # DV Templating App

-Application to template the creation of sql statements
+Application to template the creation of hive sql statements using an excel sheet that contains metadata

 1) DDL create statements
 2) Insert statements for loading data